-Next, let’s consider an in-ground dog fence with buried wires.
+Next, let’s consider a dog fence with buried wires.
 This is the older version of the electric dog fence system.
 You manually need to bury the underground fence wires throughout your entire yard to begin using the system.

-This kind of in-ground containment system is not at all portable.
+This kind of containment system is not at all portable.

 - Comes with 1000” of wire, enough to contain a bit over 1 acre.
 With the purchase of more wire, you can expand to cover 100 acres.

 - Collar fits dogs 10 pounds and up.